DavidEichmann/AlpacaGeometry/README.md

 # AlpacaGeometry

-This is a simple 2D geometry library providing some geometry primitives and a host of geometry related type classes.
+This is a simple 2D geometry library providing some geometry primitives and a set of geometry related type classes.
 A central goal of this library is elegance through the use of denotational semantics.
 It is a natural fear to expect code to gain complexity when employing denotational semantics.
 This is because "simple" hacks are no longer tollerated as they do not match the semantics.
 The